How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Simplified Training Rules Produce Alignment

 Before considering simplified training rules, we examine the learning rule of gradient descent:

+For concision, we omit the learning rule for biases which is found by removing the width scaling factor and $\sigma(z_{l-1}^{(t)}(x))^T$.
 In the infinite-width limit, we expect $\nabla_{z_l} f^{(t)}(x)$ and $\sigma(z_{l-1}^{(t)}(x))$ to remain unchanged over the course of training, which enables input-weight alignment.
 The simplified learning rules are found by setting both of these quantities to their values at initialization.
 Specifically, we find the \textit{Align-zero} learning rule by setting both quantities to their initialization values at time $0$:

 where $f_{al\cdot 0}^{(t)}$ represents the network with parameter values $W^{(t)}_{l,al \cdot 0}$.
 The difference between the rule of Equation~\eqref{lin_rule_full} and the earlier alignment computation rule of Equation~\eqref{lin_align_rule} is that the previous rule uses output gradients $\nabla_{z_N} L(f^{(t)}(x), y(x))$ of the original network $f(x)$ trained with gradient descent, while the above rule uses output gradients $\nabla_{z_N} L(f_{al\cdot 0}^{(t)}(x), y(x))$ of the network $f_{al\cdot 0}(x)$ trained with the above learning rule.
-Unlike the earlier rule, the above learning rule does not require an additional network $f(x)$ trained with gradient descent; it can be used by itself to compute $f_{al\cdot 0}^{(t)}(x)$. \paragraph{Remark on difference with~\cite{lee2019WideNN}} Note that our Align-zero learning rule differs subtly but importantly from the linearized networks of~\cite{lee2019WideNN}.
-Both formulations use the learning dynamics of Equation~\eqref{lin_align_rule} for their parameters -- which is linear in the parameters.
-However, the two formulations apply Equation~\eqref{lin_align_rule} as a function of their respective activation dynamics $f^{(t)}_{al\cdot 0}(x), {f}^{(t)}_{lin}(x)$.
-While our activation dynamics $f^{(t)}_{al\cdot 0}(x)$ are a nonlinear neural network with parameters ${W}_{l, al\cdot 0}^{(t)}$ and ${b}_{l, al\cdot 0}^{(t)}$, the activation dynamics ${f}^{(t)}_{lin}(x)$ of~\cite{lee2019WideNN} are themselves linear and \textit{not a neural network}.
-Rather, ${f}^{(t)}_{lin}(x)$ is the first order term in the Taylor expansion of the neural network ${f}^{(t)}_{al\cdot 0}(x)$:
+Unlike the earlier rule, the above learning rule does not require an additional network $f(x)$ trained with gradient descent; it can be used by itself to compute $f_{al\cdot 0}^{(t)}(x)$.
+Note that Align-zero appears similar to the learning rule of~\cite{lee2019WideNN}; see Appendix~\ref{remark} for a discussion of the key differences.

-where $\theta^{(t)}$ represents the parameters of both functions.
-While the two types of linearization behave similarly near initialization, our approach linearizes only the parameter dynamics, while the approach of~\cite{lee2019WideNN} also linearizes the network's activation dynamics.
-We focus on only linearizing the parameter dynamics because our goal is to study learning rules for actual (non-linearized) neural networks.